 Roast Properties Dialog

 When you enter the coffee bean name under Title, it shows up on the graph.
 The idea is that “Title” is actual the product title, but some people use the title for other things.
 That product title gets combined with the batch number to be rendered as a title on the profile.
 The beans you use can be specified in the beans field.
 So for example you have a product called Holiday Roast and in the bean field you enter the three types of beans you used.
-The items in the red box are for Artisan.Plus users.
+The items Stock and Blend are for Artisan.Plus users tracking their inventory.

 To reset the Properties you have to select the box “Delete roast properties on RESET” and then reset.
 You can also have the Properties box open on charge to remind you, mostly to at least, to name your coffee.